American Board of Forensic Document Examiners: Objectives

-The Board states its objectives as "to establish, enhance, and maintain standards of qualification for those who practice forensic document examination and to certify, as qualified specialists, those voluntary applicants who comply with the requirements of the Board."
+The board states its objectives as "to establish, enhance, and maintain standards of qualification for those who practice forensic document examination and to certify, as qualified specialists, those voluntary applicants who comply with the requirements of the Board."
 The ABFDE is intended to assist the judicial system and the public by providing "a practical and equitable system for readily identifying those persons professing to be specialists in forensic document examination who possess the requisite qualifications and competence".
 Courts must assess the credibility of the document examiner as an expert witness and to do this they will often rely upon the examiner's reputation in the profession, his or her affiliations with credible professional organizations or societies as well as any third-party certifications they may possess.

 The ABFDE is sponsored by the American Society of Questioned Document Examiners (ASQDE), Canadian Society of Forensic Science (CSFS), the Southeastern Association of Forensic Document Examiners (SAFDE), and the Southwestern Association of Forensic Document Examiners (SWAFDE) and further recognized by the American Academy of Forensic Sciences (AAFS), the International Association for Identification (IAI) and the Mid-Atlantic Association of Forensic Scientists (MAAFS).

 History

 The ABFDE is incorporated as a non-profit organization in the District of Columbia and was formed in 1977 under a grant from the U.S. Department of Justice.
-The ABFDE is accredited by the Forensic Specialties Accreditation Board, Inc. (FSAB) to carry out certification of FDEs.
+The ABFDE is accredited with the Forensic Specialties Accreditation Board, Inc. (FSAB), to carry out certification of FDEs.
 To date, there is no federal licensing involved in the discipline in North America.
 However, courts have recognized the ABFDE as reputable in the following cases, in denying a motion that claimed that handwriting comparisons were unreliable:

 John J. Harris sat as the inaugural chairman in 1977, and in the following year, the Committee of Certification was created.

-As of 21 December 2010, 125 Diplomates are listed as being certified examiners working in private, federal, state and local government laboratories.
+As of 23 February 2024, 82 Diplomates are listed as being certified examiners working in private, federal, state and local government laboratories.

+Since 2007, the ABFDE has been recognized as a ‘Conformity Assessment Body’ (CAB) with the Forensic Specialties Accreditation Board, Inc. with re-accreditation in 2012, 2017, and 2022.